Palm Springs Sonography Schools

 There are a couple of schools in the Palm Springs, California, area that have programs in sonography, also called diagnostic medical sonography (DMS).
 To find out what training in this allied health field involves, look over the clinical experiences and courses required in two colleges' programs.
 This article also includes a table of statistics for comparison of the institutions.

-- Loma Linda University, a Christian school located in its namesake city, is the option with the smallest student population and the most diverse sonography certificate programs.
-The university, situated about 50 miles from central Palm Springs, offers training that focuses on cardiac sonography, general sonography and vascular technology.
+- Loma Linda University, a Christian school located in its namesake city, is the option with the smallest student population and the most program options.
+The university, situated about 42 miles from central Palm Springs, offers a 4-year degree program in diagnostic medical sonography and a certificate program in cardiac sonography.

-- Located around 38 miles from downtown Palm Springs, Mt.
-San Jacinto Community College is the only school in the area with an associate's degree in DMS.
+- Located around 21 miles from downtown Palm Springs, Mt.
+San Jacinto College is the only school in the area with an associate's degree in DMS.

 Find schools that offer these popular programs